thitlwin/AndroidRoomSamplePrj/README.md

 The code of this app was created as part of an Article published on Medium.com to explain the use of Room, which is the persistence component of Android Architecture components released by Google on I/O 2016.

 The article can we read here https://medium.com/@m.sandovalcalvo/room-kotlin-android-architecture-components-71cad5a1bb35

+# Credit
+The credit for this sample project goes to the original developer.